 The National Wildlife Federation currently works to connect habitats for bison, bighorn sheep, and grizzly bears in the West through our Adopt a Wildlife Acre program.
 We're also raising awareness and building safe pathways for mountain lions in California's urbanized landscape through the Save LA Cougars campaign.
 Additionally, we work to connect wildlife habitats in the Northeast through the Critical Paths Project.
 The National Wildlife Federation has bold plans to expand work connecting habitats for wildlife by 2021.

-For more than 40 years, the National Wildlife Federation has engaged people and communities through on-the-ground programs designed to create and restore wildlife habitats.
-Our signature Garden for Wildlife™ program educates individuals, schools, and communities on how to provide the basic elements needed for a healthy habitat, and certify their habitats through our Certified Wildlife Habitat™ program.
+For more than 50 years, the National Wildlife Federation has engaged people and communities through on-the-ground programs designed to create and restore wildlife habitats.
+Our signature Garden for Wildlife™ program educates individuals, schools, and communities on how to provide the basic elements needed for a healthy habitat, and certify their habitats through our Certified Wildlife Habitat® program.

 Another program, the National Wildlife Federation's Trees for Wildlife™, offers opportunities to learn about and plant trees in local communities.
-To date we have certified more than 200,000 habitats and planted thousands of trees.
+To date we have close to 300,000 Certified Wildlife Habitats® and have planted thousands of trees.

 Floodplains provide essential habitat for wildlife.
 However floodplains rarely receive the protection they deserve because they are prime building locations.
 Development along river corridors has significantly altered floodplain functions and has led to extensive loss of fish and wildlife habitat.
 The National Wildlife Federation works to strengthen floodplain protections at the local, state, and federal levels to stop the allowance of harmful new development in critical flood hazard areas.